-Boston, MA is home to one of the most intriguing and eerie Ghost Tours in the nation, Omni Parker House Come explore its spooky offerings with Haunted Journeys.
+Boston, MA is home to one of the most haunted locations in the state, Omni Parker House.
+Come explore it with Haunted Journeys.

 More claims about the hauntings in this Boston property include elevators which are called to empty floors.
 There are shadowy men with stovepipe hats pacing the hallways and unnerving sounds of creaking rocking chairs that shatter the silence of the night.
 Here, you might even run into the ghost of a 19th-century whiskey salesman who lives in the closet of room 303 and plants booze-soaked kisses on slumbering female guests.

 There is also a celebrity ghost that haunts this hotel.
 Actress, Charlotte Cushman, died in the hotel in 1876.
 If you want a chance to have a connection with Charlotte, ask to stay in Room 303.
 Guests have reported seeing shadows here.
 Charlotte may turn on the faucets to get your attention.
 Unfortunately, there's not a chance your request will be honored.
 The room has been turned into a storage room with no explanation!